 inspections and audits,

-analysis of deviations, complaints, recalls, withdrawals and falsifications, and
+analysis of Deviations, Complaints, Quality Defects, Recalls, withdrawals and falsifications,

 follow-up actions from previous <ManagementReviewTitle>.

-Management Review shall be conducted by the quality system owners on an annual basis to assess the ongoing suitability and adequacy of the quality system and to identify risks and/or opportunities for continuous improvement.
+<ManagementReviewTitle> shall be conducted by the quality system owners on an annual basis to assess the ongoing suitability and adequacy of the quality system and to identify risks and/or opportunities for continuous improvement.

 The results of the <ManagementReviewTitle> shall be used as input into the review and revision of <QualityPlanTitle>.